1.1 Corporate information

 Contract revenue and expenses associated with the construction contracts are recognized by reference to

-the stage of completion of the project at the balance sheet date.
+the stage of completion of the project at the reporting date.
 The stage of completion of project is

 determined by considering all relevant factors relating to contracts including survey of work performed, on

 completion of a physical proportion of the work done and proportion of contract costs incurred.
+When it is

 1.11.4 Interest and dividend income

 Interest income is accounted on accrual basis.
 Dividend income is accounted for when the right to receive

 1.11.5 Accounting for Lease Income

 Income earned by way of leasing or renting out of commercial premises is recognized as income in

 accordance with Accounting Standard 19 on Leases.
 Initial direct cost such as brokerage, etc. are recognized

 1.12 Foreign Currency Transactions:

 Foreign currency transactions are recorded at the exchange rate prevailing at the date of transactions.

 Exchange gains and losses arising on settlement of such transactions are recognized as income or expense in

 the year in which they arise.

 Monetary assets and liabilities related to foreign currency transactions remaining unsettled at the end

 of the year are translated at the yearend rate and difference in translations and unrealized gains or losses

 on foreign currency transactions are recognized in the Statement of Profit and Loss.

 Non-monetary items, which are measured in terms of historical cost denominated in a foreign currency, are

 reported using the exchange rate at the date of the transaction.

 1.13 Employee Benefits:

 1.13.1 Short term employee benefits (benefits which are payable within twelve months after the end of the

 period in which the employees render service) are measured at cost and recognized during the period when the

 1.13.2 Long term employees benefits (benefits which are payable after the end of twelve months from

 the end of the period in which the employees render service) and Post employment benefits (benefits which are

 payable after completion of employment) are measured on a discounted basis by the Projected Unit Credit Method

 on the basis of annual third party actuarial valuation and are recognized during the period when the employees

 1.13.3 Contributions to provident fund, a defined contribution plan, are made in accordance with the

-rules of the statute and are recognized as expenses when employees have rendered service entitling them to the
+rules of the statute and are recognized as expenses when employees render service entitling them to the

 1.13.4 Actuarial gains / losses are immediately taken to the Statement of Profit and Loss and are not

 1.14 Taxes on income:

 Provision for Taxation is made on the basis of taxable profits computed for the current accounting period

 (reporting period) in accordance with the Income Tax Act, 1961;

 Deferred tax is calculated at the rates and laws that have been enacted or substantively enacted as of

 the Balance Sheet date and is recognized on timing differences that originate in one period and are capable

 of reversal in one or more subsequent periods.
-Deferred tax assets are
+Deferred tax assets are recognized on carry forward tax losses

-income will be available against which such deferred tax asset can be realized.
+available against which such deferred tax asset can be realized.
 Other deferred tax assets are recognized

 only to the extent there is a reasonable certainty of realization in future.
 The effect on deferred tax

 assets and liabilities of change in tax rates is recognized in the Statement of Profit and Loss in the period

 1.15 Earnings Per Share: